Sub-goal 1: Even distribution of power and influence

 Women and men hold different attitudes towards gender equality

-There's also an increased ideological difference and a greater disparity in attitudes towards gender equality between young men and young women.
+There is an increased ideological difference and greater disparity in attitudes towards gender equality between young men and young women.
 When it comes to attitudes towards gender equality, young men stand out.
 They are more likely than women to believe that society is already equal and that women exaggerate inequality.
 Young men also distance themselves the least from the notion that men make better political leaders and managers than women.

 More men in leadership positions in higher education and business

-In private companies, academia, and organizations, male dominance in leadership positions is prevalent.
-There are few women in leadership roles in large publicly traded companies.
+In private companies, academia, and organisations, male dominance in leadership positions is prevalent.
+There are few women in the leadership roles of large publicly traded companies.
 Nine out of ten chairpersons and CEOs in these companies are men.
 Men are also overrepresented as managers in industries traditionally perceived as male-dominated.

 What challenges exist for gender equality in power and influence?